Billuc/billuc.github.io/app/src/routes/blog/gleam-rss-reader.md

 favorite languages to code with !

 Under the hood, Gleam compiles to Erlang or to Javascript.
-The Erlang target allows to take advantage of the power of the BEAM and its immense scalability and thus build extremely concurrent applications.
+The Erlang target allows to take advantage of the power of the BEAM to build extremely concurrent applications.
 The Javascript target allows to create scripts for the browser (take a look at [Lustre](https://hexdocs.pm/lustre/index.html), a Gleam web framework) or the server (via Node, Deno and co.).

 ## The XML parser

 The first step on our RSS reader journey is to parse the XML documents RSS is built upon.
-I could have gone the simple and easy path of reusing existing code, as there are utilities both in Erlang ([xmerl](https://www.erlang.org/doc/apps/xmerl/xmerl_ug.html)) and Javascript ([DOMParser](https://developer.mozilla.org/en-US/docs/Web/XML/Guides/Parsing_and_serializing_XML)) to parse XML, but I wanted to do the parsing myself so I ended up writing my own XML parser
+I could have gone the simple and easy path of reusing existing code.
+There are utilities both in Erlang ([xmerl](https://www.erlang.org/doc/apps/xmerl/xmerl_ug.html)) and Javascript ([DOMParser](https://developer.mozilla.org/en-US/docs/Web/XML/Guides/Parsing_and_serializing_XML)) to parse XML, but I wanted to do the parsing myself so I ended up writing my own XML parser